kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 !!! danger "Was Mike Wenham planning on murdering me?"
     - Around two weeks before Mike Wenham murdered Karolina, he invited me out to drink ayahuasca, which I found rather strange, and I had refused.
-    - After Karoline was murdered, I remembered that while I was working for Mike in 2010, December time, he had also been doing part-time building in a house in Leslie Road just up from my road.
+    - After Karolina was murdered, I remembered that while I was working for Mike in 2010, December time, he had also been doing part-time building in a house in Leslie Road just up from my road.
 He had insisted I come and see him at this house on a Saturday morning in mid-December 2010.
 I went.
     - He had plastic all over the floors.
 It was a top floor maisonette and I was climbing the stairs.
 I noticed he had a stanley knife in his hand.
 Something didn't feel right and I left.
     - He urged me to come up but I said I didn't have time.
     - I didn't think about it again until after the murder.